benpm/benpm.github.io/content/blog/cellular_automata_1.md

 ![machine-like rule](/images/cellular_automata/machine_rule.gif)

-Anyways, I wanted a fun way to create and tweak cellular automata rules, so I decided to write a [generalized cellular automaton simulator in WebGL](https://benpm.github.io/cellarium/).
+Anyways, I wanted a fun way to create and tweak cellular automata rules, so I decided to write a [generalized cellular automaton simulator [](http://localhost:1313/)in WebGL](https://benpm.github.io/cellarium/).
 This post is about how it is implemented and what new interesting possibilities await!

 <iframe src="https://itch.io/embed/715896" width="552" height="167" frameborder="0"><a href="https://ben-m.itch.io/webcell">WebGL Cellular Automata Explorer by Benjamin Mastripolito</a></iframe>